damoclesgil/damoclesgil.com.br/src/content/blog/books-readed.md

 - Alguns exemplos de ativos: ações, fundos imobiliários, rendas fixas e empresas/negócios.
 - Imóvel (Uma casa que você compra para você) é um passivo, pois você não tem retorno.
 - O que te torna rico é quantidade de tempo que você não precisa mais trabalhar seria a tal da independência financeira.

+## Clean Code

+According to “Clean code” book by Uncle Bob, he defined some guidances and rules that developers should follow.
+This is more imperative for the less experienced developers.
+With more experience, comes the possibility of breaking some rules or reinventing them with justifications.

+### No code comments

+A good code needs no comment.
+The variables, methods, and any other component of the code such as attributes should use easily identifiable and descriptive names.

+### “Code comments are smell, remove them.”

+Dead comments or code should be deleted.
+Any unused piece of code or comments should be deleted.
+The best place to find them is in the version control systems.

+Incorrect behaviour at boundaries.
+Boundaries should always be unit tested.
+No behaviour should be assumed.

+### Positive conditionals

+Positive conditionals are easier to read than negative conditionals.

+### Standard architecture, coding, and design guidelines should be followed

+All the set standard architecture, coding, and design guidelines should be adhered to.
+Tools should also be used to ensure that this is accurate.

+### Good and Consistent naming

+Try to call variables, methods, classes to be understandable from the caller perspective.
+And it should be consistent.

+### KISS principle should be applied

+Needless complexity should be avoided.
+With increase in complexity, some design and codes in the system become useless.
+All designs and codes should be kept as simple as possible.

+### Use of exceptions instead of return codes

+In exceptional cases, an exception should be thrown, when the method fails to do its intended purpose.
+Null or return codes shouldn’t be used.

+### Make things small

+**Class** size and method size both matter.
+Typically, method should be small and compact in size.
+Ideally, <100 lines of code.

+Boy scout rule- Leave the campground cleaner than you found it.
+Leave the campground cleaner than you found it.
+Don’t ask for permission to refactor the code.